JavaScript is required

 Your gateway to authentic Japanese online culture

 Japanese social media vocabulary opens up a massive world of authentic content, real conversations, and cultural insights you can't get from textbooks alone.
-Whether you're trying to follow your favorite Japanese content creators, understand trending memes, or just chat casually with Japanese friends online, these words and phrases are your toolkit.
+Whether you're trying to follow your favorite Japanese content creators, understand trending memes, or get the meanings of the internet expressions mentioned in Japanese dramas, movies, and vlogs, these words and phrases are your toolkit.

 If you consume media in Japanese, and you understand at least some of the messages and sentences within that media, you will make progress.
 Period.